Nancy078/nancy078.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a first year PhD student at University of Michigan School of Information (UMSI) studying NLP and computational social science, advised by David Jurgens and Justine Zhang.
-I am a part of [Blablablab](https://blablablab.si.umich.edu/).
-I am particularly interested in studying conversation analysis and social media.
+I am a second year PhD student at University of Michigan School of Information (UMSI) studying NLP and computational social science, advised by David Jurgens and Justine Zhang.
+I am a part of the [Blablablab](https://blablablab.si.umich.edu/).
+I am particularly interested in studying conversations in institutional settings.

 I graduated with BA in Statistics and Data Science from UC Berkeley in 2023.